HamishHamiltonSmith/Splash-AI/README.md

 - Saving/Loading functionality
 - A dataset loader tool

-In time I would like to really elaborate on this, adding suport for diferent forms of pooling, more optimization algorithms, reinforcement learning and more.
+In time I would like to really elaborate on this, adding support for diferent forms of pooling, more optimization algorithms, reinforcement learning and more.

 # Roadmap